walmartlabs/lumbar/docs/pages/plugins.md

 * **err** is used to indicate an error
 * **data** can be a string or buffer representing file contents or a hash with the following values:
   * **data**: the string or buffer file contents
-  * **noSeparator**: true/false - adds ';;' separator for when content is known to be validated javascript or css,  Resources that always end in a complete statement should utilize this field.
+  * **noSeparator**: truthy - adds ';;' separator for when content is known to be validated javascript or css,  Resources that always end in a complete statement should utilize this field.
   * **inputs**: a list of files that, if in watch mode, impact the generation of this file

 For example, this is how the async callback function can be used to write "Hello World!"